 What is a business loan and where can you get one?

-Many institutions offer small business loans, but in most cases, people will go to the High Street banks.
+Many lenders can offer small business loans, but in most cases, people will go directly to high street banks for their borrowing.

-However, there is a new breed of business lender.
+As well as conventional loans, there are a new breed of business lenders to consider.
 Peer-2-peer business loans make accessing capital for businesses a lot easier and faster.
-Funding Circle for instance that has £2.5bn of SME loans under management and are in the process of listing on the LSE.

 The array of financing products can be confusing, but the business owner should first consider if they need short, medium or long-term finance, then plan accordingly.
 Here are some business loan examples.

-Would include an overdraft facility, perfect if you’re waiting on invoice payments.
+This would include current account features like an overdraft facility, which could be perfect if you’re waiting on invoice payments.
 You could also use bridging finance for capital while you wait for cheques to clear or for longer-term finance.